SangTran01/P7-Hangman-Game-API/README.md

 or played by using the path parameter `urlsafe_game_key`.

+##How Score Keeping Works:
+Whenever a user completes a game either by winning or losing a game this adds 1 point to the user's wins or losses property.
+The user's performance property is then calculated and displayed as win/loss ratio. (wins / total games * 100)

 ##Files Included:
  - api.py: Contains endpoints and game playing logic.
  - app.yaml: App configuration.